 How long should we allow for portraits?

-I like to photograph my couples and their loved ones in a very relaxed, unrushed manner, so I recommend allowing 20minutes for family photos(I get my couples to write me a list so that we know how long it will take), 20minutes with the bridal party(if you’re having one), and 40minutes for just the two of you(more if there are multiple locations and we need to travel).
-Of course, this much time isn’t always possible, and that is fine!
+I like to photograph my couples and their loved ones in a very relaxed, unrushed manner, so I recommend allowing 20minutes for family photos(I will ask you to write me a list so that we know how long it will take), 20minutes with the bridal party(if you’re having one), and 40minutes for just the two of you(more if there are multiple locations and we need to travel).
+Of course, this much time isn’t always possible, and that is fine.